48 Takeoff & Landing Performance

 An airliner configured for landing with flaps and slats deployed and the gear down.

 The final landing maneuver is typically performed at or near the lowest possible airspeed, keeping the landing distance as short as possible.
 This situation is where the application of wing flaps and slats (if the airplane has them) is advantageous because their use can increase the wing’s maximum lift coefficient by up to a factor of approximately two.
 After landing, the pilot uses the rudder to keep the airplane on a straight course down the runway and then nose-wheel steering as airspeed bleeds off.
-Reverse thrust, if available, can be used to shorten the landing distance by over 50%.
+Reverse thrust can shorten the landing distance by over 50%.

 Analysis